kylehoac/reading-notes/read07.md

 Functions let you group a series of statements together to perform a specific task.
 If different parts of a script repear the same task, you can reuse the function instead of repeating the same set of statements

-- Grouping together statements that are required to answer a question or perform a task helps organize code
+- Grouping together statements that are required to answer a question or perform a task helps organize code.

 - The statements in a function are not always executed when a page loads, so they can also be used to store the steps needed to complete a task.
 The script can ask the function to perform all of the statements within it when they are required.

 - In order to make a function perform a task you need to give it a name that resembles what type of task its performing.
-When you ask a function to perform said task, it is called calling a function
+When you ask a function to perform said task, it is called calling a function.

 - The steps that a function needs to perform to do a task are packaged in a code block ( a code block consists of one or more statements contained within curly braces)